wincowgerDEV/wincowgerDEV.github.io/art.md

 ---

 ## Background
-Art can be a powerful communication tool and has been used throughly to awaken the public about the plastic pollution crisis.
+Art can be a powerful communication tool and has been used thoroughly to awaken the public about the plastic pollution crisis.

 ## Goals
 1. Combine science and art to visualize and communicate truth to non-scientific audiences.